ut-ras/Rasware/README.md

         sudo mv lm4flash /usr/local/bin
         cd ../..
         rm -rf lm4flash

-3. If there is an error due to libusb, make sure the package is installed and recompile.

-        sudo apt-get install libusb

 ### Download StellarisWare ###
 1. Download [StellarisWare](http://ras.ece.utexas.edu/drivers/SW-EK-LM4F120XL-9453.zip), the TI library and move it to your ras directory.